vdclab/vdclab-wiki/pubseed.md

 ## Notes from User
 - Genome browser, subsystems of functionally annotated proteins
 - One of the best genome tool to discover gene function by comparative genomics.
 It was visionary and has never been matched.
-Unfortunately, It has not been updated in years so new genomes (last five years at least)
+Unfortunately, it has not been updated in over years so new genomes.
 - Sill very powerful to vizualize gene neigbhorhoods and if one knows how to build Subsystems also very useful.

 ## Help